-The Office of Research is pleased to announce a Request for Proposals for the 2015 Faculty Innovation Fund (FIF), designed to encourage new directions in research and scholarship.
-Proposals from junior faculty are encouraged, as are proposals from faculty at all ranks with innovative ideas for research or scholarly activity that are novel and have the potential for high impact.
+The Office of Research is pleased to announce a Request for Proposals for the Faculty Innovation Fund (FIF) to encourage new directions in research and scholarship that include a strong potential for commercialization.

-One goal of this fund is to stimulate innovative research that will strengthen faculty members’ ability to compete for extramural funding.
-Pilot studies that can be leveraged into competitive grant applications will be particularly consistent with the goals of the FIF.
-Another goal of this initiative is to invest in research that creates new technology-based products and creates a pipeline of innovation that ultimately leads to the commercialization of university intellectual property.
-FIF awards are expected to accelerate scholarly breakthroughs by supporting investigators’ pursuit of ground-breaking studies that have great potential for leading to transformative results, and to the development and implementation of innovative technologies or products that can transition to the marketplace.
+The main goal of this initiative is to invest in research and scholarship that has the potential to create new technology-based products or services, and to create a pipeline of innovation that ultimately leads to the commercialization of University-owned intellectual property.
+FIF awards are expected to accelerate scholarly breakthroughs by supporting faculty pursuits of ground-breaking studies that can lead to transformative results, and to the development and implementation of innovative technologies, products, or services that can transition to the marketplace.

-The FIF award period is 12 months from the date of official notification and authorization to expend, with the possibility of a one-year extension.
-The maximum award will be $40,000 and there may be up to 2 awards granted.
+The FIF award period is 12 months from the date of award, with the possibility of a one-year extension.
+The maximum award is $40,000.
 There is no specific due date for proposals.
-Instead, proposals will be accepted on a rolling basis, and the Office of Research will continuously review submitted proposals until June 30, 2015, or upon commitment of all available funds, whichever occurs first.
+Instead, proposals are accepted at any time, and the Office of Research will continuously review submitted proposals until the commitment of all available funds.

-Allowable expenditures are direct costs normally applied during the conduct of sponsored research, including salaries, consultant fees, equipment, domestic travel required for the conduct of research, supplies, and other direct costs.
-The following should be noted:
+Allowable expenditures are direct costs normally incurred during the conduct of sponsored research, including salaries, consultant fees, equipment, travel required for the conduct of research, supplies, and other direct costs.
+The following should be noted.

-- Faculty (with stipulations immediately below), student, and technician salaries (and fringe benefits) may be charged to the FIF.
+- Faculty (with stipulations noted below), student, and technician salaries (and fringe benefits) may be charged to the FIF.

-- Summer salary may be requested, as long as the amount of salary support requested will be matched 1:1 by the Department, College, or other internal source of funding.
+- Summer salary may be requested, as long as the amount of salary support is matched one-to-one by internal University sources.

-- If release time for the academic year is requested, the budget should include the cost of the part-time faculty replacement, including fringe benefits.
+- If course release time for the academic year is requested, the budget should include the cost of the replacement instructor, including fringe benefits.
 A letter signed by the Chairperson and Dean must be submitted to document their approvals.

-- If a graduate assistant stipend is requested, documentation of other source for tuition/fees must be provided (tuition/fees cannot be charged to an FIF award).
+- If a graduate assistant stipend is requested, documentation of the tuition source must be provided (tuition cannot be charged to an FIF award).

-Full time tenured or tenure-track graduate faculty with strong academic records commensurate with rank are eligible to apply for a FIF award.
-Faculty members on professional leave are also eligible; however, funds cannot be used to augment professional leave salary.
-Applications for collaborative projects are permitted if all PIs fulfill the eligibility criteria.
+Full-time tenured or tenure-track graduate faculty with strong academic records commensurate with rank are eligible to apply for an FIF award.
+Faculty members on professional leave are eligible; however, funds cannot be used to augment professional leave salary.
+Applications for collaborative projects will be considered if all faculty investigators satisfy the eligibility criteria.

-All eligible faculty are invited to submit a letter of intent via e-mail to firstname.lastname@example.org AND email@example.com.
-The letter of intent consists of a completed cover page and, using no more than one additional page, should: 1) describe the proposed innovative research, 2) address the potential of the project to attract external funding, and 3) indicate the probability that the project will lead to the creation of a new technology-based product, and how it will lead to the commercialization of university intellectual property.
+Eligible faculty are invited to submit a letter of intent via e-mail to firstname.lastname@example.org and email@example.com.
+The letter of intent should consist of a completed cover page, and should describe the following with no more than one additional page: (1) The proposed innovative research, (2) The potential of the project to attract industrial funding, (3) The probability that the project will lead to the creation of a new technology-based product or service, and (4) How the project will lead to the commercialization of University-owned intellectual property.

 The Office of Research will review all letters of intent.
-Based on the merit of the proposal and its conformity with the spirit of the FIF, PIs of highly rated letters of intent may be invited to present their research and to submit a 3-4 page proposal, with a detailed budget.
+Faculty who submit highly rated letters of intent may be invited to orally present their idea and to submit a four-page proposal with a detailed budget.

-Acceptance of a FIF award signifies the faculty member’s obligation to achieve at least two of the following outcome measures related to their funded project within 24 months of award inception:
+Acceptance of an FIF award signifies the faculty member’s obligation to achieve at least two of the following outcomes in relation to their award within 24 months of inception.